Sir Gawain and the Green Knight: Film and television

-The poem has been adapted to film three times, twice by writer-director Stephen Weeks: first as Gawain and the Green Knight in 1973 and again in 1984 as Sword of the Valiant: The Legend of Sir Gawain and the Green Knight, featuring Miles O'Keeffe as Gawain and Sean Connery as the Green Knight.
-Both films have been criticised for deviating from the poem's plot.
+The poem has been adapted to film three times, twice by writer-director Stephen Weeks: first as Gawain and the Green Knight 1973 which features Nigel Green in his final theatrical film as the Green Knight and Murray Head as Gawain, and again in 1984 as Sword of the Valiant: The Legend of Sir Gawain and the Green Knight, featuring Miles O'Keeffe as Gawain and Sean Connery as the Green Knight.
+Both films have been criticised for deviating from the poem's plot, described by critic Mark Kermode as "cod antics".
 Also, Bertilak and the Green Knight are never connected.
 On 30 July 2021, The Green Knight was released, directed by American filmmaker David Lowery for A24 and starring Dev Patel as Gawain and Ralph Ineson as the Green Knight, albeit with some significant deviations from the original story.

-There have been at least two television adaptations, Gawain and the Green Knight in 1991 and the animated Sir Gawain and the Green Knight in 2002.
+There have been at least two television adaptations, J.M.
+Phillips’s, Gawain and the Green Knight in 1991, adapted by David Rudkin (responsible for folk-horror classic Penda’s Fen) was a T.V play made by Thames Television, and the animated Sir Gawain and the Green Knight in 2002.
 The BBC broadcast a documentary presented by Simon Armitage in which the journey depicted in the poem is traced, using what are believed to be the actual locations.
+A partial adaptation appears in the Adventure Time episode "Seventeen," which breaks from the original story after the main character, Finn, decapitates the Green Knight.

 Theatre

 The Tyneside Theatre company presented a stage version of Sir Gawain and the Green Knight at the University Theatre, Newcastle at Christmas 1971.
 It was directed by Michael Bogdanov and adapted for the stage from the translation by Brian Stone.
-The music and lyrics were composed by Iwan Williams using medieval carols, such as the Boar's Head Carol, as inspiration and folk instruments such as the Northumbrian pipes, whistles and bhodran to create a "rough" feel.
-Stone had referred Bogdanov to Cuchulain and the Beheading Game, a sequence which is contained in the Grenoside Sword dance.
-Bogdanov found the pentangle theme to be contained in most sword dances, and so incorporated a long sword dance while Gawain lay tossing uneasily before getting up to go to the Green Chapel.
-The dancers made the knot of the pentangle around his drowsing head with their swords.
-The interlacing of the hunting and wooing scenes was achieved by frequent cutting of the action from hunt to bedchamber and back again, while the locale of both remained on-stage.

-In 1992 Simon Corble created an adaptation with medieval songs and music for The Midsommer Actors' Company. performed as walkabout productions in the summer 1992 at Thurstaston Common and Beeston Castle and in August 1995 at Brimham Rocks, North Yorkshire.
+In 1992 Simon Corble created an adaptation with medieval songs and music for The Midsommer Actors' Company.
 Corble later wrote a substantially revised version which was produced indoors at the O'Reilly Theatre, Oxford in February 2014.

+In 2025, an adaptation of Gawain and the Green Knight will be staged at the Park Theatre, written by Felix Grainger and Gabriel Fogarty-Graveson.